Booking.com: best prices

-The town of Tindari is found in north-eastern Sicily, on the northern coast
+The ancient town of Tindari is found in north-eastern Sicily, on the northern coast

 First an important Ancient Greek settlement, it was under the Ancient Romans that the town flourished and several Roman monuments can still be seen here scattered around the surrounding landscape.

 It is said that a part of the city fell into the sea in the first century AD, bringing to an end the glory days of Tindari, but much of the ruins are still visible.
-Highlights among the Roman ruins are stretches of defensive walls, a theatre, sections of the original town and some good mosaics.
+Highlights among the Roman ruins are stretches of defensive walls, a Roman Theatre, a Basilica, sections of the original town and some good mosaics.

 The theatre is a Greek theatre built in the late fourth century AD and then the stage demolished to transform the theatre into a Roman arena.

 The remains of a Basilica thought to have been erected by the early Roman empire can be admired.
 Built of large sandstone blocks, two of the original three storeys survive.
 Each floor is decorated with columns and was once, according to Cicero, surrounded by porticos and statues.
 A couple of excellent modern statues are now on display in the ruins of the basilica.